-9. For purposes of the SSAs, performance materiality means the amount or amounts set by the auditor at less than materiality for the financial statements as a whole to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds materiality for the financial statements as a whole.
-If applicable, performance materiality also refers to the amount or amounts set by the auditor at less than the materiality level or levels for particular classes of transactions, account balances or disclosures.
+- 9. For purposes of the SSAs, the following terms have the meanings attributed below: - (a) Performance materiality The amount or amounts set by the auditor at less than materiality for the financial statements as a whole to reduce aggregation risk to an appropriately low level.
+If applicable, performance materiality also refers to the amount or amounts set by the auditor at less than the materiality level or levels for particular classes of transactions, account balances or disclosures. - (b) Aggregation risk The probability that the aggregate of uncorrected and undetected misstatements exceeds materiality for the financial statement as a whole.

-3 See SSA 315 (Revised), Identifying and Assessing the Risks of Material Misstatement through Understanding the Entity and its Environment, paragraphs A128a-A128b
+See SSA 315 (Revised 2021), Identifying and Assessing the Risks of Material Misstatement, paragraphs A191-A192